Can You Wear Cat Eye Polish During an MRI? The Magnetic Truth Revealed!

 Can Cat Eye Polish Be Worn When Having an MRI?

 Magnetic resonance imaging (MRI) machines use powerful magnets to create detailed images of the inside of the body.
 These magnets can interact with magnetic objects, including certain types of nail polishes like cat eye polish.
 The magnetic properties of the polish can interfere with the MRI scan, affecting the quality of the images produced.
+However, if you are not having the MRI on an area where the polish may interfere, than your medical provider will probably not have any issue.

 Remember, your health and safety should always come first, even when it comes to your nail art choices!